The French Riviera, known for its paradisiacal beaches and the uniqueness of its natural landscape is one of Europe’s most popular destinations.

 The main landmarks that have to make it to your Monaco travel bucket list include Monte Carlo Casino, the Prince’s Palace, the Exotic Garden and my personal favorite – the Oceanographic Museum.

-If you’re staying for more than one day you might want to take advantage of the Larvotto Beach – a free to the public beach located just a short walk away from the city centre.
+If you’re staying for more than one day you might want to take advantage of the Larvotto Beach – a free to the public beach located just a short walk away from the city center.